slackpanos/SlackOnly-Docs/README.md

  * Slackware-current 32 bit [current-x86][4]
  * Slackware-current 64 bit [current-x86_64][5]
  * Custom 64 bit Packages [custom-x86_64][6]

+ Links to each repository are in the footer of this document.

 ## How to use SlackOnly